JD Vance: Political positions

-In 2016, Vance was an outspoken critic of Republican presidential nominee Donald Trump, calling him "reprehensible" and himself a "never Trump guy".
-In 2021, after Vance announced his Senate candidacy, he publicly announced support for Trump, apologizing for his past criticisms of Trump and deleting some of them.
+In 2016, Vance was an outspoken critic of Republican presidential nominee Donald Trump, calling him "America's Hitler" and "reprehensible" and himself a "never Trump guy".
+In 2021, after he announced his Senate candidacy, Vance publicly announced support for Trump, apologizing for his past criticisms and deleting some of them.
 That year, Vance advised Trump to fire all civil servants and replace them with Trump supporters.
 Vance has said that if he had been vice president during the 2020 presidential election, he would not have certified the results.
 Instead, Vance said that some states Trump lost should have sent pro-Trump electors to Washington so that Congress could decide the election.
+Vance has dismissed the Watergate scandal and suggested that Richard Nixon was unfairly forced out in 1974, repeatedly comparing Nixon to Trump.
+Historians have responded that the Watergate tapes provide overwhelming evidence of Nixon's abuses.